sherpa-ai/sherpa/docs/tutorials/bayesianoptimization.rst

 Background
 ----------

-Bayesian optimization for hyperparameter tuning (e.g. Snoek et al. 2012) uses a flexible model to map from hyperparameter space to objective values.
+Bayesian optimization for hyperparameter tuning uses a flexible model to map from hyperparameter space to objective values.
 In many cases this model is a Gaussian Process (GP) or a Random Forest.
 This model is fitted to inputs of hyperparameter configurations and outputs